-Faculty learn with course designers about innovative use of tablet technologies integrated with pedagogy, creative use of authoring tools, and accessible design.
+In support of the myCSUNtablet initiative, participating faculty learn with instructional designers and experienced faculty mentors about innovative use of tablet technologies integrated with pedagogy, creative use of authoring tools, and accessible design.
 CSUN launched a parallel eText initiative to help faculty adopt, assemble, and create electronic materials.
 There are currently over 60 faculty-authored eTexts in production, many of which are free to students and used in tablet classes.
 CSUN’s tablet initiative is unique in a number of ways, most notably the intentional goals of increasing student engagement using a one-to-one tablet deployment and improved quality of teaching materials together with the goal to reduce costs for students.
 In addition, the myCSUNtablet initiative has cross-campus commitment of leaders, a deliberate focus on ADA accessibility, the inclusion of tablets for advising and athletes, significant expansion of related tablet professional development for faculty and the flourishing development of digital content for mobile delivery.

 The IT Vision@2017 highlights eLearning and mobile technologies among its top priorities.
 Academic plans and IT Vision@2015 anticipated a widening deployment of portable devices and cloud technology for teaching and learning.
 Faculty already are using such strategies to engage students with different styles and paces for learning.
 CSUN students are urban commuters, tech-savvy and on tight budgets.
 Portability, cost control, and media-enriched content that can be personalized, are their common expectations.